PhotoReviewer User Manual

 For all of these purposes, though, the basic mechanism is the same.
 First, you set up a sorting folder for the purpose you have in mind.
 You can set up all ten sorting folders at once in Preferences, or you can configure them individually using the "Change Sorting Folder..." submenu under the Review menu.
 Another way to get at them is through the Key Controls window (opened via Show Key Controls, in the Window menu), which shows you a list of your sorting folders and has a clickable button to let you configure a folder directly:

 To route an image to a sorting folder, normally you just press the key associated with the sorting folder.
-This is the number shown on the left side of the Key Controls window; it is configurable in Preferences (under the Key Controls tab).
-Another option is to use the menu on the action indicator to route your images; another is to use the contextual menu.
-A final way (this is such a central feature that we give many ways to do it, to suit everybody no matter what their working style) is to use buttons in the window toolbar, which you can simply click to route the selected images to a folder:
+By default, this is the number shown on the left side of the Key Controls window; it is configurable in Preferences (under the Key Controls tab).
+Another option is to use the menu on the action indicator to route your images; another is to use the context menu on an image or thumbnail.
+A final way (this is such a central feature that we give many ways to do it, to suit everybody no matter what their working style) is to use buttons in the window toolbar, which you can simply click to route the selected images to a sorting folder:

 The short answer is: your files move to where you tell them to, depending upon how you voted on them; they get renamed according to the base names you gave them, figuring in the options you choose during processing; and everybody goes home happy.
-And that's really mostly what you need to know.
-The process is fairly self-explanatory.
+That's really mostly what you need to know; the process is fairly self-explanatory.
 But questions come up, and that's what this manual is here for, so we're going to go through it all in excruciating detail.
 Rest assured, though, you don't need to read all this unless you really want to.

 Processing your review involves getting through a sheet that has four stages.
 The first stage is used to determine where your files are going to go: